tobya/caddyserver.com/content/docs/cli.md

 Base URL to the certificate authority's ACME server directory.
 Used for creating TLS certificates.

+#### -catimeout

+Change the ACME CA HTTP timeout.
+Not usually necessary unless your network experiences significant latency contacting the ACME CA server.
+In those cases, raising this value can help.
+Accepts a duration value; default is `10s`.

 #### -conf

 The Caddyfile to use to configure Caddy.
 Must be a valid path to the file, either relative or absolute.